neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ### 14. Apply network policies to lock down network communication
 __Why__:
 By default the Kubernetes network is very open, all pods can usually talk to all other pods without too much difficulty.
-You can apply network policies to restrict the traffic flow so that only the pods you want can talk to the pods they need to talk to.
+You can apply network policies to restrict the traffic flow so only specific pods can talk to specific pods.
 If your cluster was compromised this would make it more difficult for the hacker to access your data.

 __Preventative Steps__:
 In minikube I needed to start it with a network flag to enable the network plugin:
 ```
 minikube start --cni calico
 ```
-Then apply network-policy.yaml (shown below) which enforces the mysql pod will only allow traffic on port 3306 from pods labelled node.
+Then apply network-policy.yaml (shown below) which enforces that the mysql pod will only allow traffic on port 3306 from pods labelled node.
 ```
 kind: NetworkPolicy
 apiVersion: networking.k8s.io/v1